 New Wolsey Theatre, Ipswich: 10 November

-Photos are by Richard Davenport.
+Photos in the text are by Richard Davenport.
 Picture 1 shows two women on stage standing in front of microphones, with a sign that says “Transform” above them.
 Picture 2 shows a woman shouting into a microphone.
 Picture 3 shows a woman holding a drumstick and singing or shouting into a microphone.